Crisis on Infinite Earths (Arrowverse): Writing

 The Supergirl episode was written by Derek Simon and Jay Faerber, with Robert Rovner and Guggenheim contributing to the story; Don Whitehead and Holly Henderson wrote the Batwoman episode; and Lauren Certo and Sterling Gates wrote The Flash episode, based on a story by Eric Wallace.
 The Arrow episode was co-written by Wolfman and Guggenheim, and the Legends of Tomorrow episode was written by Keto Shimizu and Ubah Mohamed.
+Guggenheim was initially nervous about collaborating with Wolfman due to him being one of his idols and writing with a "heavy hand", but thankfully, their collaboration had no problems, with Guggenheim appreaciating Wolfman's work for Luthor in the crossover.

 The writers gathered for a two-week session to work on the crossover.
-Guggenheim, who was the overall creative for "Crisis on Infinite Earths", began by creating "a series of big tentpole beats that could happen in each of the five hours".
+Guggenheim, as the overall creative for "Crisis on Infinite Earths", began by creating "a series of big tentpole beats that could happen in each of the five hours".
 These moments were designed to be modular and could be moved throughout the episodes depending on each series' creative needs, actor availability, and other factors, while also determining episode order.
 Guggenheim's initial template had Arrow as the fourth hour and Legends of Tomorrow the fifth, "because in crossovers past, Legends has always been the finale of the crossover".
 The CW requested that The Flash be the third hour and after working "out those tentpoles, for a variety of different plot reasons, it made a lot of sense for the first hour to be Supergirl".
 Batwoman was the second hour.
-Certain characters were considered "integral", while others would make cameo appearances, depending on actor availability.
+Certain characters were considered "integral" while others would make cameo appearances, depending on actor availability.

 With the large moments determined, the writers separated to write each episode.
 The group reconvened to review the whole, making adjustments as necessary.
 Each series' writers would work on its title character's scenes, to ensure consistency.
 For scenes set in Gotham City, Batwoman showrunner Caroline Dries retained the series' grounded tone because it was "not normal for [the characters of Batwoman] to interact with aliens and travel to different universes".
 Although the crossover is considered "a five-hour epic", the title character of each series and characters appropriate in those worlds (such as Barry Allen of Earth-90 appearing on The Flash) are highlighted.
 The episode scripts were completed by early September 2019.